Simon Fay Guitars

 ** Special thanks to Michi for artistic permission regarding this design element.

 Soundports direct a bit more sound to the player and provide a nice “monitor effect”.
 I’ve always struggled with the aesthetics of the soundport; nevertheless, I have recently come up with two different solutions that I think are cosmetically excellent.
 The oval port is a beveled design situated in the lower bout and features Ebony backing for support.
-The transverse port is a subdued design that is positioned near the neck heel and ties seamlessly into the binding.
+The transverse port is a subdued design that is positioned near the neck heel and blends seamlessly into the binding.

 I offer a few different rosette options.
 My Tile Rosette is an elegant design with a high degree of versatility.
 The tile motif can be utilized to create a wide range of looks from vibrant and colorful to subdued and homogenous.
 I also offer an Interrupted Rosette and am currently working another new design that I hope to reveal in the next few months.